telerik/blazor-docs/components/dropdownlist/overview.md

 1. add the `TelerikDropDownList` tag
 1. populate its `Data` property with the collection of items you want in the dropdown
 1. set the `TextField` and `ValueField` properties to point to the corresponding names of the model
-1. set the `Value` property to the intial value of the model (optional).
+1. (optional) set the `Value` property to the initial value of the model.

 >caption Basic dropdownlist [data binding](data-bind) and two-way value binding